m2osw/snapcpp/README.md

        or
     git clone --recursive git@github.com:m2osw/snapcpp.git
     cd snapcpp
+    bin/check-status.sh -l
-    sudo bin/snap-ubuntu-packages --optional
+    sudo bin/install-ubuntu-dependencies --optional
     bin/build-snap

 The first time you try to build on your system, we suggest you run the `bin/snap-ubuntu-packages` script to get all the dependencies installed.
 Then the `build-snap` script does most everything else.

+**NOTE:** The `bin/check-status.sh -l` fixes the separate contrib projects which are checked out as `HEAD detached at ###`.
+Instead, it will force all the projects to be checked out in the main branch.

-**NOTE:** The `git clone` command is going to download all the contribs which are in separate git repositories.
-This causes an issue: the scheme will change to `git@github.com:` under your feet.
-So that means you need to have an account or do not use the recursive and manually get each project with `https:`.
+**NOTE:** The `git clone --recursive https://...` command is going to download all the contribs which are in separate git repositories.
+This causes an issue: the scheme changes to `git@github.com:` under your feet.
+So that means you need to have an account or do not use the `--recursive` option and manually get each project with `https:`.

-**IMPORTANT:** to run the `snap-build` script, you must be right outside of the snapcpp environment.
+**IMPORTANT:** to run the `snap-build` script, you must be in the snapcpp folder (inside the project, but at the root of the project).

 ### `git` Fails with Permission Errors